EtiennePerot/perot.me/src/posts/using-pgp-for-ssh-with-monkeysphere.md

 	:::console
 	joe@clint [~/.monkeysphere-automate] $ chmod 700 load-identity.sh

 Now, just add `/home/joe/.monkeysphere-automate/load-identity.sh` to your list of startup scripts and you should be set.
-This will only work if you have `ssh-agent` also being spawned on startup, and it must be spawned before this script is invokved.
+This will only work if you have `ssh-agent` also being spawned on startup, and it must be spawned before this script is invoked.

 [SSH]: https://en.wikipedia.org/wiki/Secure_Shell
 [public-key infrastructure]: https://en.wikipedia.org/wiki/Public_key_infrastructure